 If you decide to grow your plants indoors, make sure they will have enough access to lighting.
 I grow many of my plants indoors.

 I recommend using artificial lighting to ensure Venus flytraps remain healthy.
 You can use fluorescent or LED lights.
 Both types of grow lights are inexpensive and practical options.
 When choosing fluorescent bulbs, pick cool colors that promote growth.
-I have used this LED plant lightOpens in a new tab. (which costs less than $30) to grow some of my Venus flytraps, and they are healthy.
+I have used this LED plant light (which costs less than $30) to grow some of my Venus flytraps, and they are healthy.

 Potting containers: Succulents can grow in a wide array of potting containers from many different materials.
 I prefer using pots with drainage to prevent rotting.